Consent form for participation in this online experiment

 Your test results flagged you for the condition ABC

-We have the following data from the test result in general: The base rate of the test : 0.1
+We have the following data from the test result in general: The base rate of the test: 0.31 The sensitivity of the test: 0.84 The specificity of the test: 0.69

-Based on the test results, what do you think is the probability that you have the condition?
+What do you think is the probability that you have the condition?
+Click on the slider!

 %